 A level is offered through the Welwyn Hatfield Consortium.

-We run a number of enrichment activities throughout the year including two choirs, a band and a number of ensembles.
-They rehearse after school, usually once a week and perform regularly in concerts at school and at professional venues.
+We run a number of enrichment activities throughout the year including our Choir, Orchestra, Keyboard Group, Ukulele Group and Rock Band.
+They rehearse after school or at lunchtime, usually once a week and perform regularly in concerts at school and at professional venues.

-Our prestigious choir has members across all year groups from Year 7 to Year 13 and has become extremely popular.
+Our prestigious choir has become extremely popular and is ever expanding.
 It has a varied repertoire and performs annually at the Willow Foundation’s Christmas concert at St Albans Cathedral.
 The choir performed at the Barbican Hall and Saffron Hall with Hertfordshire Chorus.
 Lady Salisbury regularly invites us to Hatfield House to provide entertainment at her charity coffee mornings and we have participated in a late night Christmas event held in the Stableyard.
 The Choir also takes part in musicals at school.